two students walking outside a building on campus

 At the discretion of the instructor this course may investigate any aspect of the theories, institutions, contexts, or contemporary problems of comparative politics.
 Chief subject elements may include regional international alliances, democratization, non-democratic governmental systems, international political economy, human rights issues, global trade, the international political implications of immigration, food production, environmental degradation and restoration, species migration, and climate change.

-PO 373 Topics-International Relations (3)
+PO 373 Topics: International Relations (3)

 At the discretion of the instructor this course may investigate any aspect of the theories, institutions, contexts, or contemporary problems of international relations.
 Chief subject elements may include theories of nation-state interaction, negotiation, and war, American foreign policy, and examining aspects of changing global hegemonic power.

-PO 374 Topics-Public Administration (3)
+PO 374 Topics: Public Administration (3)

-PO 386 Political Science Independent Study (1-3)
+PO 386 Independent Study (1-3)

 PO 390 Applied Political Research (3)